byterubpay/byterub-site/_posts/2018-05-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-21.md

 **\<sarang>** lol
 **\<sarang>** fiat, those fools
 **\<sarang>** I'll assign groups to each of our MRL goals secretly =p
-**\<suraeNoether>** this huge list, is varying in urgency depending on items. i think BP fees, churn analysis + txn graph modeling, and the monero standards are the most important in my mind. almost everything else on the list would be great to tick off the list before another year is up
+**\<suraeNoether>** this huge list, is varying in urgency depending on items. i think BP fees, churn analysis + txn graph modeling, and the byterub standards are the most important in my mind. almost everything else on the list would be great to tick off the list before another year is up
 **\<suraeNoether>** but these are \*broad MRL goals.\*
 **\<rehrar>** \*applause\*
 **\<suraeNoether>** not a checklist of things I personally feel responsible for and need to get done (which is why multisig wasn't included on this list.) it's a roadmap list